LucaRota4/The_Minority_Reports/docs/project-structure.md

 # Project Structure

-This monorepo contains two main components that work together to power the Agora platform.
+This monorepo contains two main components that work together to power the Minority Reports platform.

 ## Core